 - Keep people and pets away from wild animals.
 Do not pick up, touch, or feed wild or unfamiliar animals, especially sick or wounded ones.
 If someone has been bitten or scratched, or has had contact with the animal, report it immediately to animal control or health officials.

 - Do not “rescue” seemingly abandoned young wild animals.
 Usually, the mother will return.
 If the mother is dead or has not returned in many hours, call the Arizona Game and Fish Department.

 - Spay or neuter your pets to help reduce the number of unwanted pets that may not be properly cared for or vaccinated regularly.

 - Take precautions when camping, hunting or fishing.
 Avoid sleeping on the open ground without the protection of a closed tent or camper.
 Keep pets on a leash and do not allow them to wander.

 - If you find a bat on the ground, don’t touch it.
 Report the bat and its location to your local animal control officer or health department.
+If a person or pet has come into contact with the bat, it will need to be tested for rabies.
 Place a box over the bat to contain it.
 Be careful not to damage the bat in any way since it must be intact for rabies testing.